-The university has an extensive and growing state of the art video monitoring and recording
+The University has an extensive and growing state of the art video monitoring and recording system that is used to deter and investigate crimes and other campus public safety and security related incidents.

 While it is impossible and impractical to continually monitor each camera, our Police Communications Operators (PCOs) conduct "video patrols" of campus areas covered by the system when feasible.
 Police officers can also access the system from laptop computers mounted in police vehicles.